eunicelaii/pui-homework-eunice/final-project/PUI Homework README.md

 ![idea 2 sketch](images/ideasketch2.jpg)

-Purpose: an interactive fridge that lets you click through ingredients, and it comes up with a list of recipes
+Purpose: an interactive fridge that lets you click through ingredients, and it comes up with a list of recipes.

 - Utilizes a preloaded set of recipes I pick
 - The ingredients are directly clickable